Internet Counseling / Telecounseling

 The cost depends on many factor.
 The length of time and number of sessions will ultimately determine the cost.
-It is also possible that you may have insurance coverage for the service, and the cost would be the same as in-person counseling.
+Your health insurance may allow coverage for the service, and the cost would be the same as in-person counseling.
 If you are interested in telecounseling, contact us and we will assist you in determining the cost.
 Generally, all fees and copays are due prior to the session or at the time of services.

 Will my insurance cover the service?